Dr. Judy Morgan, DCM and the FDA

 The most recent study (December, 2022), indicated that every single one of 23 dogs who were fed non-traditional diets (foods with a lot of peas, potatoes, or legumes) had changes to their heart muscle.

-Why are people like Dr. Judy Morgan ignoring the actual peer-reviewed research on this topic?
+Why is the holistic community, and influencers like Dr. Morgan ignoring the published research on this topic?

-Dr. Judy Morgan operates by keeping people suspicious and full of anxiety about anything mainstream or evidence based.
-We see this at play in her inflammatory statement about DCM and the FDA, which clearly defies the actual research and intelligent interpretation of the topic.
+Dr. Judy Morgan operates by keeping people suspicious and full of anxiety about anything mainstream or evidence-based.
+Vaccines, flea and tick prevention, and pet food are all targets.

 It’s another to cherry pick science and studies to intentionally drive mistrust for veterinary medicine and pet foods that are backed by dedicated teams of highly educated and experienced researchers and boarded nutritionists.